S1r0hub/Unity-VRInputModule/README.md

 # How To Setup

+## 1. Option: SteamVR "Player" Prefab + Laser Pointer Pickup Prefab
+*(suggested)*

+If you are using the prefab provided by Valve,
+simply add the `LaserPointerInputModule` script to the game object `InputModule` inside the "Player" prefab.
+Then drag the laser pointer pickup prefab (`/Prefabs/Pickup/Pointer/PointerPickup`) into the scene.

-## 1. Option: Using SteamVR "Player" Prefab
+## 2. Option: Using SteamVR "Player" Prefab

 If you are using the prefab provided by Valve,
 simply add the `LaserPointerInputModule` script to the game object `InputModule` inside the "Player" prefab.